 Since the adoption of Item 406, many companies have distributed separate codes of conduct for their financial professionals that simply address disclosure requirements with language that parrots the rule.
 In other words, "you agree to provide full, fair, accurate, timely, and understandable disclosure in reports and documents that the company files with, or submits to, the Commission and in other public communications made by the company."
+[Model Code of Ethical Conduct for Financial Managers, by Financial Executives International.]
 (Some companies use "complete and objective" rather than "full and fair.")

 Beyond what is formally expressed, the measure of the success of any code of ethics will be the informal, private dialogue, truly representing the culture of an organization with respect to its disclosure policies.
 In these frequent conversations, individuals involved in the disclosure process sense the operational values of the organization, or "how things really work around here."
 In this environment, the "tone at the top" is critical in shaping the culture of fair and honest disclosure.
 The tone of senior management is reflected not only in the formal process a company uses to gather information, but also in the degree of trust that it creates in terms of encouraging discussion and debate on complex disclosure issues.
 In particular, it is important to note the extent to which the values of honesty and fairness are a legitimate topic of conversation in the disclosure process.